yuanmei39/blueNOTE/README.md

 # blueNOTE: **N**ational **O**pen source **T**ools for general **E**quilibrium analysis

-A byproduct of a recently completed research project conducted with G\"{o}kce Akin-Olcum (from Environmental Defense Fund) and Christoph B\"{o}hringer (from the University of Oldenburg) is an open-source dataset suitable for analysis of energy-economy-environment issues in North America.
+A byproduct of a recently completed research project conducted with G&ouml;kce Akin-Olcum (from Environmental Defense Fund) and Christoph B&ouml;hringer (from the University of Oldenburg) is an open-source dataset suitable for analysis of energy-economy-environment issues in North America.
 We begin with the national input-output table and downscale to the county level using regional economic